jkransen/fijnstof/README.md

 Configuration is in:

     /etc/fijnstof/application.conf

+It may be self-explanatory.
+If not, see the dedicated [configuration documentation](Configuration.md) for more extensive information.

 Set the serial device here.
 Enable blocks for Domoticz or Luftdaten, whichever you want to use.
 Make a test run: